Research for Medical School Admissions: What Do You Need to Know?

 6. What Does It Mean To Be Published In Research?
 Is It Important To Medical Schools?

-Being published means that your name appears on written documents about research, and it is, indeed, important, but not essential.
+Being published means that your name appears on written documents about research, and it is, indeed, important, but not necessary.
 We’re not talking about being the first author in a publication, since this is almost impossible for an undergraduate student.
-However, appearing as a co-author on any presentation, publication or poster will help you build a reputation.

 7. What Should I Do If I Don’t Have Research Experience?

-Ultimately, if you don’t have any research experience and do not have time or do not plan on being part of any research, focus and invest time on your clinical experience as well as volunteering and community service.
+Ultimately, if you don’t have any research experience and do not have time or do not plan on being part of any research, focus and invest time in your clinical experience as well as volunteering and community service.
 Also, work on maintaining a good GPA and improving your MCAT score.

-As previously mentioned, at the end of the day, the sum of all your experience and how everything in your application connects and aligns in a clean and clear manner will determine your success in getting accepted.
 Keep in mind, though, that MD-PhD candidates do need to get involved in research before applying, and a big emphasis should be placed on research in these cases.

 8. Does Clinical Research Count Also As Clinical Experience?